How to buy

 -

-On the other hand, I'd call Deutsche Bahn (German Railways) for a journey to Germany, Austria, Central Europe or Scandinavia for example, as they (obviously) use the German ticketing system so can access all the cheap fares within and across Germany, they charge minimal booking fees and are open weekends and evenings.
+For a journey to Germany, Austria, Central Europe or Scandinavia I'd call Deutsche Bahn (German Railways), as they use the German ticketing system so can access all the cheap fares within and across Germany, they charge minimal booking fees and are open weekends & evenings.

 -

-Then again, for a more exotic journey such as London to Moscow or Istanbul, I prefer to call a smaller agency such as The Travel Bureau or Trainseurope even though they charge a booking fee, as their staff can be more familiar with making complex long-distance bookings.
+But for a more exotic journey such as London to Sofia or Istanbul it's better to call a smaller agency such as The Travel Bureau or Trainseurope even with a higher booking fee, as their staff can be more familiar with complex long-distance bookings.

 -